 Uncharted: Golden Abyss Accessibility Report

-Uncharted: Golden Abyss offers 24 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 25 accessibility features for Uncharted: Golden Abyss in the Controls, Difficulty, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Uncharted: Golden Abyss is an action-adventure game.
 It's a spin-off of the Uncharted series, although also a substantial experience in its own right that features the series protagonist, Nate.
 As with the other games you explore, run, jump and shoot your way through a blockbuster adventure with voice acted scenes interspersing the action and a focus on character and narrative.

 The Zoom Remember option in controls only applied to the magnification of scoped weapons.

 When you are able to take a photo in the game an icon pops up.
 You are also guided in the right direction with colour coded Yellow or Flashing elements in the environment.
 There is an aim assistance that you can turn on.

 We've documented 7 accessibility features for Controls in Uncharted: Golden Abyss which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.

 Additional gestures may be required for games played with a screenreader like VoiceOver.

 One Motion Targeted: Can play with touchscreen, tap and swipe or hold gesture.

 Games that can be played with different sorts of motion controllers.